vonglasow/atoum-documentation/source/en/cookbooks/outils.inc.rst

 At the end of the tests, you will have the xUnit report inside the folder specified in the configuration.

-Step 3: Laucnhing tests via Jenklins (or Hudson)
+Step 3: Launching tests via Jenklins (or Hudson)
 --------------------------------------------------------------

 There are several possibilities depending on how you build your project :